savarin/deep-matrix-java/README.md

 # Predictive modeling with neural networks

-*This project was completed as a part of Berkeley's Java: Discovering Its Power course.
-For the version in Clojure, please visit [Deep Matrix - Clojure](https://github.com/savarin/deep-matrix-clojure).*
+*This project was completed as a part of [Berkeley's Java: Discovering Its Power course](https://extension.berkeley.edu/search/publicCourseSearchDetails.do?method=load&courseId=40964).
+For the version in Clojure, please visit [Deep Matrix](https://github.com/savarin/deep-matrix-clojure).*

 ## Introduction